swapnilkadakia/final-project-crime-scene/Proposal.md

 The most recent spike in hate crime heralds a new cruel landscape in which targeted attacks against victim groups have resulted in widespread increases in the most violent crimes.
 We want to investigate the underlying tendency of hate crimes from 1991 to 2020.
 To further glean a comprehensive understanding, we will explore specific patterns pertaining to an offender's bias against a race or ethnicity, religion, disability, sexual orientation, gender, or gender identity.
 We seek to portray the shift in patterns and the factors behind the shifts through each category of incidents.

 The ultimate goal of our project is to make this world a safer place where every individual can express themselves and cultivate an unbiased society.
-We plan to implement the feature importance of a predictive model to determine the relevant features/demographics most influence the number of hate crimes in a region.
+We plan to use the feature importance of a predictive model to determine the relevant features/demographics which most influence the number of hate crimes in a region.
 With this, we can uncover the patterns of what some activists refer to as the "Hate Crime Epidemic" in the United States.

 Below, we have compiled a few ideas on the visualizations we aim to pursue to answer this data science problem.
 ![rough sketch of potential ideas to show data](rough_sketches_proposal.jpg)